 Paolo streamlines the difficulty of not having aids at work and doing everything on their own.
-As such, he strongly recommends to Filipino nurses who wants to work in Germany to learn the language well, has a positive mindset, be flexible but tough in order to conquer the challenges that working in another country (like Germany) would bring.
+As such, he strongly recommends to Filipino nurses who want to work in Germany to learn the language well, have a positive mindset, and be flexible but tough to conquer the challenges that working in another country (like Germany) would bring.

 These two gentlemen are examples of nurses who set their goals when the opportunity came.
 They diligently completed the necessary steps despite some difficulties.
 Not everyone would want to learn another language just to work abroad.
 But they did.
 They took a risk and made something different of themselves.
 Now they’re harvesting what they sowed.
 When’s your time hunter?
 It’s never too late.